ppy/osu-wiki/wiki/People/The_Team/Accounts_management_team/en.md

-# Account management team
+# Accounts management team

 *For a team that moderates certain subforums, see: [Support Team](/wiki/People/The_Team/Support_Team)*

-**The account management team** is a group of people administering user accounts, as well as accepting silence and restriction appeals.
+**The accounts management team** is a group of people administering user accounts, as well as accepting silence and restriction appeals.

 ## Point of contact